 During the course of my writing career, I have done projects outside Hampton Roads, outside the military and, certainly, beyond the hefty narrative non-fiction for which I am best known.
 Many of these projects took me to far flung places and were exciting, wonderful experiences.
-For that reason, they come under the category – at least for the time being – of “everything else.”
+For that reason, they come under the category – at least for the time being – of “Corporate and Institutional Histories.”
 Here are a few of them with more to come:

 A Story in Development: